Bithot visits England during the Battle of Britain.

 Eve stood up and shouted after him.
 "Go on then, go and sulk.
 I don't care."
 She walked back across the field and climbed over the gate, only it was not so easy this time without Johnny to assist her.
 She leaned on the gate looking back across at Johnny as he climbed over the fence into the farmyard.
 She thought she would go to his house after she finished work the following afternoon and talk to him before he caught the night train.
 She felt disappointed because he didn't turn to look for her and she continued looking in case he should reappear and give a wave.
 She soon gave up and set off back towards the village.

-The droning of the enemy engines was still going on high above her and she looked up to the darkening sky and could still pick out the shapes of some German bombers.
+The droning of the enemy engines was still going on high above her and she looked up to the darkening sky and could still just about pick out the shapes of some German bombers.
 The rumble of the explosions was almost continuous in the distance and she thought what a pasting London must be taking.
 She was about to look away when she saw a flame in the sky.
 A small aircraft was spiralling down, a smoke trail following behind.

 "Looks like one of ours, poor blighter."
 She stood watching and trying to spot the parachute as the aircraft disappeared behind some trees.
 There was a blaze of light as it hit the ground and exploded.
 She kept looking for the parachute for a while.
 All she could see was the glare from behind the trees and the black smoke rising into the late afternoon sky and she thought the pilot must have perished.
 She thought about him.
 Maybe he was married with a child or perhaps he was single with a girl waiting for him back at the airfield.